ap4347/2102/docs/02-Lecture.md

 #> [1] "integer"
 ```

-If an input value is not an integer itself (for example, 2.85), `as.integer()` function will remove the decimal points and will keep integers only.
+If an input value is not an integer itself (for example, 2.85), `as.integer()` function will remove decimal points and will keep integers only.